-In order to assist the Underwriters in complying with paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission, the Bank will undertake to provide annual reports and notice of certain events with respect to the Bank and any Obligated Person by filing with the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access (EMMA) system.
+In order to assist the Underwriters in complying with paragraph (b)(5) of Rule 15c2-12 of the Securities and Exchange Commission, the Bond Bank will undertake to provide annual reports and notice of certain events with respect to the Bond Bank and any Obligated Person by filing with the Municipal Securities Rulemaking Board (the "MSRB") through its Electronic Municipal Market Access (EMMA) system.
 See the description of this undertaking set forth in Appendix E attached hereto.

-FINANCIAL ADVISORS
+FINANCIAL ADVISOR

-Lamont Financial Services Corporation, Fairfield, New Jersey and Omnicap Group LLC, El Segundo, California serve as financial advisors to the Bank.
-Each of the financial advisors is a municipal advisor registered with the Securities and Exchange Commission and the MSRB, is an independent advisory firm, and is not engaged in the business of underwriting, trading or distribution municipal securities or other public securities and therefore will not participate in the underwriting of the 2019 Bonds.
+Omnicap Group LLC, El Segundo, California serves as financial advisor to the Bond Bank.
+Each of the financial advisors is a municipal advisor registered with the Securities and Exchange Commission and the MSRB, is an independent advisory firm, and is not engaged in the business of underwriting, trading or distribution municipal securities or other public securities and therefore will not participate in the underwriting of the Bonds.